UPPMAX/uppmax_intro_python/docs/morning_session/using_the_python_interpreter.md

 - You will be put into Zoom Breakout rooms, in random pairs.
 - There is no silent room.
-- One should share his/her screen and do the exercises together on that computer
+- Ideally, all do the exercises on their computer, yet derive at a shared answer
+- One should commonly share screens
 - When done with the exercises, go back to the main room
 - Breaks are always on the scheduled time.
 You will be reminded in that chat
 - Take that break, either in the main room or in your breakout room.
 The breakout rooms will not be closed